Fossil fuel subsidies: Russia

 Russia holds the world's largest natural gas reserves (27% of total), the second-largest coal reserves, and the eighth-largest oil reserves.
 Russia is the world's third-largest energy subsidizer as of 2015.
 The country subsidizes electricity and natural gas as well as oil extraction.
 Approximately 60% of the subsidies go to natural gas, with the remainder spent on electricity (including under-pricing of gas delivered to power stations).
 For oil extraction the government gives tax exemptions and duty reductions amounting to about 22 billion dollars a year.
 Some of the tax exemptions and duty reductions also apply to natural gas extraction, though the majority is allocated for oil.
 The large subsidies of Russia are costly and it is recommended in order to help the economy that Russia lowers its domestic subsidies.
 However, the potential elimination of energy subsidies in Russia carries the risk of social unrest that makes Russian authorities reluctant to remove them.

 Saudi Arabia

 Most energy subsidies in Saudi Arabia are implicit in nature.
 This is due to the fact domestic oil prices are generally below global market prices but above domestic production costs, leading to forgone revenue but not direct subsidy costs.
 Contrary to the estimates above, a recent paper posits that the incremental electricity subsidy in Saudi Arabia has been eliminated as a result of the 2018 domestic energy price reforms.

+United States

+Estimates vary considerably.
+The Cato Institute says that fossil fuel subsidies are negligible, but the Center for American Progress says direct subsidies are $29 billion a year.
+Because the value of a statistical life is assumed to be zero the health impact of burning coal and health damage from oil products via air pollution in the United States are not estimated.
+As of 2026 the Environmental Protection Agency is developing guidance to estimate the Value of Mortality Risk.

 Venezuela

-2020 subsidy has been estimated at 7% of GDP.
-In 2021 the subsidized and rationed gasoline price was around 25 US cents a litre, half of the unsubsidized price.
+As of 2026 gasoline is subsidized.